Moggach/portfolio/src/writing/my-journey-to-become-a-developer.md

 Earlier this year I made the huge decision to apply to the [Founders and Coders bootcamp](https://www.foundersandcoders.com/apply/).
 It was a lengthy application process and the requirements were tough.
 I knew though, that even if I wasn't successful, the learning I was gaining wouldn't be wasted.
 I am in the middle of the part time course now and it's already one of the best things I’ve ever done.
 In September I’ll be leaving my current job at Abrams & Chronicle Books (which I’ve loved and has supported me to take this step) to study at FAC full time and become a junior developer.

 I hope that this has been interesting to read and has given you some insight or inspiration to start your own journey with coding!
-Please feel free to contact me using the form on my [about page](https://www.annacunnane.co.uk/about) or email hello@annacunnane.co.uk if you have any questions or would like to work together.
+Please feel free to email me at anna_cunnane@proton.me if you have any questions or would like to work together.

 </article>